Scope of the Census of Fatal Occupational Injuries (CFOI)

 An example of a definitive link to work would be a suicide note that mentions that work was a factor in the suicide.
 Suicides are usually considered to be multicausal, meaning that a number of factors (e.g., health, personal life, professional life, etc.) factor into suicide.
 For this reason, suicides that occur off the work premises need to be conclusively linked to work to be included in CFOI.

-More on suicides can be found on Pages 277 and 278 of the Occupational Injury and Illness Classification System (OIICS) manual here.
+More on suicides can be found in the Occupational Injury and Illness Classification System (OIICS) manual here.

 Suicides after a homicide